How to Rename a Printer in Windows 11

 - Go to Printers & Scanners: In the Settings window, click Bluetooth & devices on the left side.
 Then click Printers & scanners on the right.

-Printers & scanners in Windows 11 Settings - Select your printer: Click the printer you want to rename.
+Windows 11 Printers and scanners settings tile in Settings app. - Select your printer: Click the printer you want to rename.
 This will open its details.

 Select printer in Windows 11 - Open Printer Properties: In the printer details, click on Printer properties.